-(2) includes both filling and non-filling units but excludes those that are dependents of other tax units.
-Tax units with negative adjusted gross income are excluded
+(2) Includes both filing and non-filing units but excludes those that are dependents of other tax units.
+Tax units with negative adjusted gross income are excluded from their respective income class but are included in the totals.
+For a description of expanded cash income, see